Endless Travel Plans

 What should families pack for a Caribbean vacation?

 Essential family packing includes reef-safe sunscreen (SPF 50+), rash guards for extended water play, and waterproof phone pouches.
 Bring lightweight cover-ups for restaurant dress codes and a portable first-aid kit with motion sickness medication.
+Don't forget water shoes for rocky beach entries and a good dry bag for boat excursions.

-📊 Data Sources & Methodology
+Data Sources and Methodology

-Last verified: January 2026
+Last verified: February 2026

 ← Back to All Guides